1412 (6th January)

 Joan was resident at the court of Charles VII.

 1430 (29th March)

 Joan left the court of Charles to join the French army at Lagny.

 Joan of Arc marched to relieve the siege of Compiegne.

 Joan was captured outside the town by a Burgundian force.

-The Burgundians sold Joan to the English who charged her 70 offences including witchcraft, heresy and dressing as a man.
+The Burgundians sold Joan to the English who charged her with 70 offences including witchcraft, heresy and dressing as a man.
 She was held in a prison cell shackled to the bed.

 1431 (9th January)